whiteblock/genesis-docs/_docs/running_tests.md

 The Whiteblock Genesis CLI is open source and available for download from our [Github repository](https://github.com/whiteblock/genesis-cli).

 ## Runtime Environment
-Once you've downloaded the Whiteblock Genesis CLI, run the following command to see the environment variables provided to your container:
+Once you've downloaded the Whiteblock Genesis CLI, run the following command to see some of the environment variables provided to your container:

 ```
 genesis env <file>